PeterTihanyi/anbernic/README.md

 *#Install SDL2 on Ubuntu for development*

-`sudo apt-get install libsdl2-2.0-0 libsdl2-dev libsdl2-doc`
+`sudo apt install libsdl2-2.0-0 libsdl2-dev libsdl2-doc`

 *#Install the GNU C and C++ compilers for X86 32/64-bit*